jwestgard/inst326/modules/module02/iteration.md

 ::: left

-Imagine you want to print all the positive integers less than 10.
+Imagine that you want to print all the positive integers less than 10.
 You wouldn't really want to do this:

 :::